Cavendish Road State High School

 Seeing how successful this new learning approach was with Steven’s students, teachers at Cavendish Road State High School have implemented flipped learning across a wide range of subjects, including Maths, Music, Business, Hospitality, and Economics.

 Steven is now setting his sights on coaching other teachers in the flipped learning approach.
 He has run hundreds of hours’ worth of professional development for teachers at both his school and other schools without any thought of remuneration, regularly speaks at conferences such as Flip Con, and is now a ‘Master Teacher’ of the Flipped Learning Global Initiative.

 He also selflessly shares his impressive body of over 500 science videos with other teachers and students via Education Queensland’s EdStudios, on ClickView, and on his own YouTube channel and blog.

-Congratulations Steve on your nomination.
+Congratulations Steve on being a finalist.